cbonoz/harmony20/README.md

 ## How we built it

-Recycload comprises a smart contract on the Harmony mainnet and a web application.
+Recycloan comprises a smart contract on the Harmony mainnet and a web application.
 The web application is built using React.js and the smart contract is built using Solidity.
-A loan can be initiated on the Recycload smart contract using the lend function, which establishes a list of borrowers and funds the balance of the contract.
+A loan can be initiated on the Recycloan smart contract using the lend function, which establishes a list of borrowers and funds the balance of the contract.
 The balance is immediately transferred to the first borrower.
 The repay function allows a borrower to repay the funds they were lent, and once the balance reaches the full amount lent, it is transferred to the next borrower.

+We used the harmony-core and associated harmony javascript sdk's to facilitate the contract interaction from the Recycloan web UI.

 ## Structure

 <pre>
 `application`: Client (website) for logging into a harmony wallet and sending a transaction (uses preset mainnet contract address set in `harmony.js`).
 This project allows lending via the `lend` method of the `Recycloan` smart contract.
 Interacts using the harmony sdk.
 `contract`: Truffle migrations and Recycloan harmony smart contract.